triek/stu-x/README.md

 * Marketplace: Trade books, materials, and study resources.
 * Forum: Join open discussions on learning, ethics, and student life.

-Built to restore human connection in the AI era — where real experiences still matter.
+Built to restore human connection in the AI era - where real experiences still matter.

+_We use **Stunix** points system to reward survey participations and feedback contributions, creating a fair and active ecosystem._